1973 Isle of Ely by-election: Candidates

 Three candidates were nominated.
-The list below is set out in descending order of the number of votes received at the by-election.
+The list below is set out in descending order based on the number of votes received at the by-election.

 The Liberal Party candidate was Clement Freud.
 He was the grandson of Sigmund Freud and a well-known writer and broadcaster.

-Freud won the by-election, in a seat which his party had not contested in the 1970 general election.
-He retained the constituency until it was renamed in 1983, with most of the territory incorporated into the constituency of North East Cambridgeshire.
+Freud won the by-election in a seat his party had not contested in the 1970 general election.
+He maintained the constituency until it was renamed in 1983, with most of the territory incorporated into the constituency of North East Cambridgeshire.
 Freud retained that seat until he was defeated in the 1987 general election.

 The Conservative candidate was J. B. Stevens, who had contested Birmingham Stechford in the 1970 general election.
-Stevens again lost to Clement Freud, in Ely, at the February 1974 general election.
+Stevens again lost to Clement Freud in Ely, at the February 1974 general election.

 The Labour Party was represented by B. A. Young.